JonTronTheGreat/esx-kashacters-edited/README.md

 # esx-kashacters-bgl
-Esx_Kashacters - Edited To Have A Welcome Screen And Changelog, Was Stolen And Sold Online So Released For Public Use :)
+Esx_Kashacters - Edited To Have A Welcome Screen And Changelog, Released For Public Use :)

 My Version Edited By Me - Do What Ever You Wish :P